Unidata/netcdf-c/docs/nczarr.md

 # Appendix G. JSON Attribute Convention. {#nczarr_version1}

-An attribute may be encountered on read whose value is not parseable as a netcdf attribute because it is not an atomic value or array of atomic values.
-In this case, the value is treated as arbitrary JSON and is converted to a string form as the value of a character typed attribute.
+An attribute may be encountered on read whose value when parsed by JSON is a dictionary.
+As a special conventions, the value converted to a string and stored as the value of the attribute and the type of the attribute is treated as char.

 When writing a character valued attribute, it's value is examined to see if it looks like a JSON dictionary (i.e. "{...}")